kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 ## Changes to release artifacts

-The `kwctl` CLI binary release artifacts can now be found in the [GitHub releases](https://github.com/kubewarden/kubewarden-controller/releases) of our controller monorepo.
+The `kwctl` CLI binary release artifacts are now found in the [GitHub releases](https://github.com/kubewarden/kubewarden-controller/releases) of our controller monorepo.

-The GitHub releases under [kubewarden/helm-charts](https://github.com/kubewarden/helm-charts/releases) don't ship anymore a `<charts>_images.xt`, yet each of the Helm charts keep including their own `imagelist.txt` and `policylist.txt` inside the charts to aid in air-gap installation.
+The GitHub releases under [kubewarden/helm-charts](https://github.com/kubewarden/helm-charts/releases) no longer ship a `<charts>_images.xt`, and each of the Helm charts keep including their own `imagelist.txt` and `policylist.txt` inside the charts to aid in air-gap installation.
 See our updated [air-gap docs](https://docs.kubewarden.io/next/howtos/airgap/install) (we recommend